 Employees who understand the importance and stakes of data privacy are more prepared and willing to follow your privacy management policies.

-Using PrivacyWallet will educate your employees about their personal data rights and make it easy for them to protect their own personal data; and since company data often makes it into both work and personal emails, they will be protecting your data at the same time.
+Using a PIM app will educate your employees about their personal data rights.
+It also makes it easy for them to protect their own personal data.
+Since company data often makes it into both work and personal emails, they will be protecting your data at the same time.

 Educate and reinforce

 Employees should be familiar with consumer rights and be aware of risky data sharing behaviours like password reuse/sharing.

 Microsoft estimates that around 73% of people use duplicate passwords for their accounts.
 That’s risky business since it’s been found that eight in ten (81%) hacking-related breaches are achieved with stolen or weak passwords.